-In an era of social media this is an increasing concern for many doctors, who must try to balance their duty of confidentiality with a patient’s right of autonomy.
-Some doctors will feel personally aggrieved to discover a patient is covertly recording a consultation, and worse still to find that it has then been posted online.
+In an era of social media this is an increasing concern for many doctors and dentists, who must try to balance their duty of confidentiality with a patient’s right of autonomy.
+Some clinicians will feel personally aggrieved to discover a patient is covertly recording a consultation, and worse still to find that it has then been posted online.

-So what can a doctor do about it?
+So what can a clinician do about it?

-We consider below the possible reasons for a patient recording the consultation, the relevant law and professional guidance, as well as the steps a doctor may take in a case like this.
+We consider below the possible reasons for a patient recording the consultation, the relevant law and professional guidance, as well as the steps a clinician may take in a case like this.

 A new challenge